Eighty Years' War, 1621–1648: Franco-Dutch Alliance (1635–1640)

-The Siege of Leuven (24 June – 4 July 1635) was a disaster for the allies.
-The Cardinal-Infante brought his full offensive forces to bear on the Dutch, in hopes of knocking them out of the war in an early stage, after which France would soon come to terms herself, it was hoped.
-The Army of Flanders now again numbered 70,000 men, at least at parity with the Dutch forces.
-Once the force of the double invasion by France and the Republic had been broken, these troops emerged from their fortresses and attacked the recently conquered Dutch areas in a pincer movement.
-In July 1635 Spanish troops from Geldern captured the strategically essential fortress of the Schenkenschans.
-This was situated on an island in the Rhine near Cleves and dominated the "back door" into the Dutch heartland along the north bank of the river Rhine.
-Cleves itself was soon captured by a combined Imperialist-Spanish force and Spanish forces overran the Meierij.
+The Siege of Leuven (24 June – 4 July 1635) was a disaster for the combined Franco-Dutch forces.
+The Cardinal-Infante brought his full offensive forces to bear on the Dutch.
+The Army of Flanders now again numbered 70,000 men, which was at least at parity with the Dutch forces.
+Once the force of the double invasion by France and the Republic had been broken, these troops emerged from their fortresses and attacked the areas recently conquered by the Dutch in a pincer movement.
+Despite desperate efforts, the Dutch and their allies were not able to prevent Spanish forces from taking the towns of Limbourg, Gennep, Diest, and Goch around the south and east of the Republic.
+A party of German mercenaries, roaming on the Cardinal-Infrante's left flank, captured the unprepared Dutch fortress of Schenkenschans on the night of 27/28 July.
+This strategically important fort was situated on an island in the Rhine near Cleves and dominated the "back door" into the Dutch heartland along the north bank of the river Rhine.
+Cleves itself was soon captured by a combined Spanish-Imperial force and Spanish forces overran the Meierij.

-The Republic could not let the capture of the Schenkenschans stand.
-Frederick Henry therefore concentrated a huge force to besiege the fortress even during the winter months of 1635.
-Spain held tenaciously on to the fortress and its strategic corridor through Cleves.
-She hoped that the pressure on this strategic point, and the threat of unhindered invasion of Gelderland and Utrecht, would force the Republic to give in.
-The planned Spanish invasion never materialised, however, as the stadtholder forced the surrender of the Spanish garrison in Schenkenschans in April 1636.
+The Republic could not let the capture of the fort at Schenkenschans stand.
+Frederick Henry therefore immediately concentrated a huge force to besiege the fortress even during the winter months of 1635–36.
+The garrison held out tenaciously, inflicting great losses on the Dutch.
+Olivares hoped that by holding onto the fort, the threat of an unhindered Spanish invasion of Gelderland and Utrecht would force the Republic to give in to a favorable peace and allow the Spanish to concentrate on the French.
+However, the combined Franco-Dutch threat had overstretched Spanish forces, which did not launch the much anticipated invasion of the Republic's heartland, despite their many recent successes, and after a costly nine month siege, the Dutch stadtholder forced the surrender of the Spanish garrison in Schenkenschans in April 1636.
 This was a severe blow for Spain.